irmen/prog8/reference.md

 Subroutines are parts of the code that can be repeatedly invoked using a subroutine call from elsewhere.
 Their definition, using the sub statement, includes the specification of the required input- and output parameters.
-For now, only register based parameters are supported (A, X, Y and paired registers, and the carry status bit SC as a special).
+For now, only register based parameters are supported (A, X, Y and paired registers, the carry status bit SC and the interrupt disable bit SI as specials).
+For subroutine return values, the special SZ register is also available, it means the zero status bit.

 The syntax is:

         sub   <identifier>  ([proc_parameters]) -> ([proc_results])  {